jonclawson/cloudshop/README.md

 ### Terraform State Issues
 - State stored remotely in Terraform Cloud (no local .tfstate)
 - To view: Log into terraform.io, check workspace

+### Stup CF_API_TOKEN for deployments
+Here's how to create the **CF_API_TOKEN** (Cloudflare API Token):
+You're right—my bad.
+The UI has changed.
+Here's a simpler approach:

+**Use a pre-made template instead:**

+1. **Log in to Cloudflare Dashboard** at [dash.cloudflare.com](https://dash.cloudflare.com)

+2. **Go to API Tokens:**
+   - Click your profile icon (bottom left)
+   - Select "API Tokens"

+3. **Use the "Edit Cloudflare Workers" template:**
+   - Click "Create Token"
+   - Scroll down and select **"Edit Cloudflare Workers"** (this template includes D1, R2, KV, Pages, etc.)
+   - Click "Use Template"

+4. **Adjust scope if needed:**
+   - Make sure "All accounts" or your specific account is selected
+   - Click "Continue to summary"

+5. **Create and copy:**
+   - Click "Create Token"
+   - Copy immediately

+6. **Add to GitHub Secrets:**
+   - Go to your repo → Settings → Secrets and variables → Actions
+   - New secret: `CF_API_TOKEN` = (paste token)

+The "Edit Cloudflare Workers" template should have all the permissions needed for Workers, D1, R2, KV, and Pages.

+If that template doesn't work either, what **do** you see when you click "Create Token"?
+That will help me give you the exact steps.

 ## Contributing